Only 52% of households in Mozambique have access to clean, safe water.

 Just under half of the population lives without access to clean, safe water but just £200 could pay for a locally built rope pump.

-Just 19% of the population has access to adequate sanitation and preventable diarrhoeal diseases cause around 10% of child deaths.
+Just 21% of the population has access to adequate sanitation and over 4,200 children under five die because of preventable diarrhoeal diseases caused by poor water and sanitation.

 We have been working in Mozambique since 1995, concentrating our efforts on working with the Government to form a national water policy which will reach even the poorest people.